anhame/Industrial-IoT/docs/modules/twin.md

             TrustedCertPath=VALUE
                 path to store the Twin's trusted peer certificate list.
-Path contains the public keys of the OPC UA server applicatins allowed by the OPC Twin to establish a secure connection
+Path contains the public keys of the OPC UA server applications allowed by the OPC Twin to establish a secure connection
                 default: `<PkiRootPath>/trusted`

                 Note: since in OPC UA the application's trust is symetrical, the OPC UA Servers must trust the